The ThinkPlus Approach

 Merging design and research, ThinkPlus has drawn on education research and a number of varied and relevant areas.
 These include self-regulation, cognitive science, mindsets, digital learning, pedagogy and neuroscience.

-The unique strength of ThinkPlus is its combination of three core elements:
+The unique strength of ThinkPlus is its combination of four core elements:

 Easily intergrated with the standard teaching curriculum, ThinkPlus has the ability to transform the learning experience, change the classroom dynamic and enhance learning.